 2. Regular backups to a secure location

-Regular and frequently run backups could be the difference between surviving a cyber-attack and not.
+The second of our cybersecurity tips concerns regular and frequently run backups.
+They could be the difference between surviving a cyber-attack and not.
 If a ransomware hit your company, you will need to use backups to rebuild your systems – put simply, you will need backup data to continue to operate.

 Ensure that there are multiple copies of your data being backed up.
 In the event of certain data becoming unrecoverable, you then have further options to rebuild.
 A strong backup policy could be the difference between your business surviving and failing a disaster.